 Under EUDR, companies need to take full responsibility for making sure their products comply.
 According to your size and role in the supply chain, different responsibilities apply - starting with record keeping and traceability, up to full accountability.

-This mean you must carry out proper due diligence on your supply chain: know exactly where your raw materials come from, gather geolocation data to prove the land hasn’t been recently cleared, and keep detailed records to show authorities if asked.
+This mean you must carry out proper due diligence on your supply chain: know exactly where your raw materials come from, gather geolocation data to prove the land has not been recently cleared, and keep detailed records to show authorities if asked.
 On top of that, you must be prepared for possible inspections and audits at any time.
 All of this can mean more paperwork and closer collaboration with your suppliers - so planning ahead is key to avoid surprises and shipment delays.

 When do you need to comply?